Microsoft closes deal to buy Call of Duty maker Activision Blizzard after antitrust fights

 Bobby Kotick has been CEO since 1991, after working with a business partner to buy it from bankruptcy.

-Kotick signaled his coming departure in a statement Friday, saying he is “fully committed to helping with the transition” through the end of 2023 and will, until then, remain as CEO of what’s now a Microsoft subsidiary.
+Kotick signaled his coming departure Friday, saying he is “fully committed to helping with the transition” through the end of 2023 and will, until then, remain as CEO of what’s now a Microsoft subsidiary.

-“Combining with Microsoft will bring new resources and new opportunities to our extraordinary teams worldwide,” Kotick wrote in a letter to employees Friday.
+“Combining with Microsoft will bring new resources and new opportunities to our extraordinary teams worldwide,” Kotick wrote in a letter to employees.

 He is now reporting to Spencer, who has led Microsoft’s Xbox division since 2014.